 - Write or be written.
 Italian Americans need to write their own realities, rather than waiting for others to do it for them.

 - Buy each others’ books.
-If we want publishers to publish Italian American books, we need to be sure that we can show them a market for those books.
+If we want publishers to publish Italian American books, we need to show them a market for those books.

 IAWA Board Members